quisquous/cactbot/README.md

 the UI module.
 See the **ui/\<name\>/\<name\>.css** to find the names of things you can modify.
 For example in [ui/raidboss/raidboss.css](ui/raidboss/raidboss.css), you see the `#popup-text-container` and `#timeline-container` which can be changed via **user/raidboss.css** to different positions as desired.
-Also the size and color of info text alerts can be changed by making a CSS rule for the `.info-text` class such as below:
+The size and color of info text alerts can also be changed by making a CSS rule for the `.info-text` class such as below:

 ```